 Riverside is an authorized American Red Cross provider of quality health and safety services to communities in the region.
-It prides itself in duly-certified trainors who can conduct intensive courses ranging from pet first aid to swimming lessons, to lifeguard training that includes preparations for CPR certification (Jacksonville FL).
+It prides itself in duly-certified trainers who can conduct intensive courses ranging from pet first aid to to lifeguard training that includes preparations for CPR certification (Jacksonville FL).

 Lifeguard-trainees receive a minimum of four (4) hours of monthly in-service training that consists of a review of the following: designing and executing an Emergency Action Plan (EAP), active water rescues, unconscious water rescues, spinal extractions, water surveillance, guest courtesy and care.
 More important, Riverside students are reviewed comprehensively to make them earn their First Aid and CPR Certification.
 They are also trained to handle the automated external defibrillator (or AED) – a portable electronic device used in first aid, first responder, and basic life support situations.